Northern Traverse®

 -

-It's cheesy, creamy, and so delicious.
-Layers of lasagne sheets, a vegetarian Bolognese sauce, all topped with a ricotta and mozzarella sauce, and you have yourself one of the best ever vegetarian lasagnes!
+Vegetarian Lasagne - It's cheesy, creamy, and so delicious.
+Layers of lasagne sheets, a vegetarian Bolognese sauce, topped off with a creamy white sauce and toasted cheese topping.
+Served with a slice of delicious Garlic Bread.
+(Vegan and GF options available) (Contains Soya)

 -